AdobeDocs/campaign-classic.pt-BR/help/campaign/using/controlling-costs.md

 ### Vincular um orçamento a outro {#linking-a-budget-to-another}

 É possível vincular um orçamento a um orçamento principal.
-To do this, select the main budget in the **[!UICONTROL related budget]** field of the secondary budgets.
+Para fazer isso, selecione o orçamento principal no campo **[!UICONTROL related budget]** dos orçamentos secundários.

 ![](assets/budget_link.png)